CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 But the core idea—Excel driving project template creation—that part isn’t new.

-I’ve been working like that since around 2018 when I was a Lead ProjectWise Admin for the Highways business in the UK at AECOM (what they call a GA).
+I’ve been working like that since around 2018 when I first became the Lead ProjectWise Admin for the Highways business in the UK at AECOM (what they call a GA).

 Driving template setup from Excel is a clear improvement over manually building everything in ProjectWise Administrator.